EducationalTestingService/prmse-simulations/README.md

 5. [`notebooks/prmse_and_double_scoring.ipynb`](notebooks/prmse_and_double_scoring.ipynb).
 In this notebook, we explore the impact of the number of double-scored responses on PRMSE.
 We know that in order to compute PRMSE, we need at least some of the responses to have scores from two human raters.
 However, it may not be practical to have every single response double-scored.
 In this notebook, we examine how PRMSE depends on the number of double-scored responses that may be available in the dataset.

-### Trying your own simulations
+### Running your own simulations

+If you are intereted in running your own PRMSE simulation with different settings, you need to:

+1. Edit the [`dataset.json`](notebooks/dataset.json) files in order to:
+    - change the number of responses in the dataset
-You can edit the `dataset.json` files to change the distribution of true scores and the total number of score points, to define new categories of human and system raters and to change the number of responses and/or number of raters.
-Remember to run `making_a_dataset.ipynb` to create your new dataset!
+    - change the distribution underlying the true scores and the total number of score points
+    - define new categories of simulated human raters and automated systems
+    - chage the number of simulated rater and/or systems per category

+2. Run  the [`making_a_dataset.ipynb`](notebooks/making_a_dataset.ipynb) notebook to create and save your new dataset instance as `data/default.dataset`.

-You are now ready to see how PRMSE will perform for your simulation.
+3. Run the other notebooks above to see how PRMSE performs for your simulation settings.

-### Notes
+### Important Notes

 1. Note that the structure and order of the notebooks does not necessarily follow the order of analyses in the paper.
 For example, in the paper we first show the gaps in traditional metrics and then demonstrate that PRMSE can help address those.
 However, in the notebooks, it is more efficient to keep the analyses with and without PRMSE in the same notebook as long as they use the same data.